Skip to main content

 Apply

-To apply for a fellowship position please email your completed application and supporting documents to our coordinator.
+To apply for a fellowship position please email your completed application and supporting documents to our program manager, Jessica Simpson.

-We have pledged to follow the fellowship embargo program proposed by the Society of Chairs of Academic Radiology Departments.
-We are committed to a fair fellowship application process that allows residents the time to make an informed decision about their sub-specialty training.
-We will be conducting interviews virtually this year.
-Applications are accepted after August 1, 2023 and interviews will begin after November 7, 2023.
+We have pledged to follow the fellowship embargo program proposed by the Society of Chairs of Academic Radiology Departments (SCARD).
+We are committed to a fair fellowship application process that allows fellows the time to make an informed decision about their sub-specialty training.
+Applications are accepted after November 1, and the preferred application date is November 10th.
+Our interviews are virtual and will be held between January and March.

 Summary of important dates: